jannikmi/extremitypathfinder/README.rst

 License
 =======

-``timezonefinder`` is distributed under the terms of the MIT license (see LICENSE.txt).
+``extremitypathfinder`` is distributed under the terms of the MIT license (see LICENSE.txt).